 Of course, if you’re reading this, there’s a good chance that you already understand the importance of writing a business plan and just need some help getting started.

 As with any big project, it can help to start with a few basics so you’ll have something to build on as you go along.

-So if that's what you're looking for, the following tips from our expert business plan source, Open Colleges trainer and consultant, David Lang will give you a better idea of how to write a business plan, outlining what steps you’ll need to take from gathering the right information to putting it all together.
+So if that's what you're looking for, the following tips from our expert business plan source, an ex Open Colleges trainer and consultant, David Lang will give you a better idea of how to write a business plan, outlining what steps you’ll need to take from gathering the right information to putting it all together.